jschbrt/ccct/README.md

 ## Data Handling and Fromatting

-Data collected: Code submissions (Blockly JSON), timestamps, actions, demographics.
+Data collected: Code submissions (Blockly JSON), timestamps, actions (play, skip, submit).
 Stored client-side, submitted to backend.

-Readability: Blockly JSON is converted to text prior to saving (e.g., "move forward; turn left").
-Custom process for scoring (see OSF: https://osf.io/zebfw/).
+Blockly JSON is converted to text prior to saving (e.g., "move forward"; "turn left").
+For scoring please refer to our OSF storage (https://osf.io/zebfw/).

 ## Technical Information for Reuse

 The CCCT is a web-based application built with HTML, CSS, and JavaScript, making it easy to deploy and integrate.
 It's compatible with modern browsers and devices, including laptops and tablets, with touch-friendly interfaces for younger users.
 To reuse it on online platforms like Learning Management Systems (LMS), you can host the static files on any web server or embed it via iframe in systems such as Moodle or Canvas.

 For full functionality, especially saving user data, you'll need to set up a backend.
-In our implementation, we used xAPI (Experience API) to store assessment data in a database, capturing detailed interactions like code submissions and timestamps.
+In our implementation, we used xAPI (Experience API) to store assessment data in a database.
 To adapt the tool, modify source files in `server/html/`, then rebuild with `make maze`.